 Istio is a service mesh that includes some features that you can use for chaos experiments, because the istio-proxy is already intercepting all network traffic.
 That means the proxy can be used to change the responses or delay responses to simulate latency, provided the request you want to target is a part of your service mesh.

-From Mesosphere, DRAX, is a container-level, DC/OS-specific resilience testing tool inspired by Netflix's Chaos Monkey.
+From Mesosphere, DRAX, is a container-level, DC/OS-specific reliability testing tool inspired by Netflix's Chaos Monkey.
 DC/OS is Mesosphere’s datacenter operating system and cloud automation platform.
 DRAX runs as a Marathon app, killing off random tasks of any (non-framework) or specific (non-framework) application running in Marathon, which is Mesosphere’s container orchestration platform.

 From Netflix, Chaos Monkey is the first of all Chaos Engineering tools, the one that started it all.
 If a person has only heard of one tool, this is the most likely candidate.
 Netflix created Chaos Monkey as they were moving from an on-site to an AWS cloud deployment.
 Once Netflix realized that their servers and nodes were no longer under their complete control, but rather they were choosing to trust a vendor, they decided it would be a good idea to figure out what would happen if one of those nodes suddenly went down, so they could mitigate against any customer-facing problems that might arise.
 Chaos Monkey does just that, in production.
 It pseudorandomly reboots hosts to suss out weaknesses and/or validate that automated remediation worked correctly.
 The Chaos Monkey code was released as open source, but is essentially unmaintained and unsupported, so if you choose to use it you are taking on those responsibilities yourself.
 In addition, it requires that you deploy using Spinnaker, which is not a bad thing, but simply a limitation to consider.